nwrenger/schiller-db/README.md

 ## Usage

 Just run the binary/exceutable file provided in the release.
 Make sure it's in the same Diractory as the dummy data file (benutzer.txt), otherwise it won't start.
 Run it with sudo/admin permission (because of server port being http://0.0.0.0:80).
+The path for the Swagger-UI is http://localhost/swagger-ui/ / http://0.0.0.0/swagger-ui/

 ## Current Todos